 Standardized tests remain a significant factor in admissions at many U.S. colleges and universities, and a strong score can be a significant asset both in admissions and financially.
-The SAT will remain the same for students in the class of 2024, but it will be changing again in the coming years.
-Whether you’re seeking help to prepare for this current version, or you’re looking ahead for information about the new digital version, we can help you!

 All of our 1-1 tutoring programs are customizable, from test timing to length of meetings to content covered.
 While we certainly have our recommendations, we recognize the importance of meeting students where they are, and starting where they are starting.
 We can help you create a timeline, choose a tutor who can relate to your student, and most importantly, maximize your results.
 Most students should expect to take the SAT two or even three times.